hamslul/BGMSync/README.md

 # BGMSync
-Syncs FFXIV encounter BGM to the pull timer - will not sync when outside of a duty
+Syncs FFXIV encounter BGM to the pull timer - will not sync when outside of a duty as it relies on duty's pull timer

 Shows song currently playing